ouya/docs/purchasing.md

 ## Common onFailure errors

-We have provided a class which will handle some of the common errors which the The `Cortex TV` framework may report to your application.
+We have provided a class which will handle some of the common errors which the The `Cortex` framework may report to your application.
 Using this helper class may cause your application to be forced into the background while the user enters their username and/or password.

 To use this in your onFailure methods you should use the following code: